How to block tags using Google Tag Manager until reader consent is granted (consent mode tag blocking)

 Tags with existing triggers

-- Update the tag to use this Trigger Group instead of a single trigger
+• Update the corresponding tag to use this Trigger Group instead of a single trigger

 This ensures the tag only fires if both the original condition and user consent are met.